javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/debugging.md

 ### Limit the files being linted

 When debugging, it's recommended to limit the number of files being linted to avoid overwhelming your console with traces.
 This makes it easier to find the information you're looking for.
+Apart from using the `boundaries/debug.filter` settings, you can also limit files by specifying paths in your lint command:

 Lint a single file: